 Why do I have to have my ID verified?

 - For security reasons, we need to verify who you are.
-During face-to-face appointments such as a lab or imaging testing, we verify your ID in person and then can give you a unique PIN.
+During face-to-face appointments such as a lab test or X-ray, we verify your ID in person and then can give you a unique PIN.
 However, if you have not recently had an appointment, we need to verify who you are before giving you a PIN.
-You can either do this virtually or by coming to the registration desk of your local health care facility.
+You can either do this virtually or by coming to the registration desk of your local health information department.
 During the pandemic, we recommend using the virtual method.

 Why is there a 1-week delay in seeing my results from pathology and radiology?